sgugger/SwiftData/README.md

-- When training, if the batch size doesn't evenly divide the total number of samples, we typically drop the remainder, rather than training on a smaller batch, because having a smaller batch interferes with BatchNorm and give less accurate gradients.
+- When training, if the batch size doesn't evenly divide the total number of samples, we typically drop the remainder, rather than training on a smaller batch, because having a smaller batch interferes with BatchNorm and produces less accurate gradients.

 - When training, the ordering of samples must normally be randomized between epochs, to minimize the effect of ordering on results.